 - Let’s love ourselves and our bodies first!
 Self-love and self-acceptance are the basis of all forms of body activism and body positive movements.
 Once we start loving and accepting our bodies, we would stop judging others and start supporting one another.

-- Avoid Mentioning body shapes, size, height, skin tone, skin color while complimenting someone.
+- Avoid Mentioning body shapes, size, height, skin tone, skin colour while complimenting someone.
 It might sound surprising to some of you as the common perception is we hurt someone’s self-esteem ONLY when we criticize them.
 But that’s not quite true.
 For instance, If you tell someone ‘you look absolutely gorgeous and so thin in this dress’.
 Aren’t you endorsing the fact that she has to be thin to be beautiful?
 We all do it sometimes or other, but it’s time for us to remind ourselves and everybody around us that we are here to change what’s normal and embrace what is good for our well being.

-- While talking to children, don’t refer their body types, weight, or skin-color in any context.
+- While talking to children, don’t refer to their body types, weight, or skin colour in any context.
 We often tend to get obsessed with our children and their well beings.
 But even very caring parents or relatives can potentially damage a kid’s sense of self-worth to the extent they can’t even imagine.
 For instance, when you scold your overweight kid for taking an extra serving of dinner or ask your dark-skinned child not to wear a specific dress because it doesn’t suit her complexion, they associate those comments with a lot of pain and stigma, internalize their emotions, and start disliking their bodies, which manifest in different forms as they grow older.

-We all have our unconscious biases and blind spots about physical appearances.
+- We all have our unconscious biases and blind spots about physical appearances.
 It’s very easy to slip back to our old thoughts and patterns.
 However, we should constantly remind ourselves and bring awareness within us and around us about the fact we all are here to lift each other up, not to tear each other apart.

-In the end, we should accept the fact that we all are struggling to find our place in the world – a place where we feel supported, heard, understood, accepted, empowered, and loved without being judged.
+Let’s not forget the fact that we all are struggling to find our place in the world – a place where we feel supported, heard, understood, accepted, empowered, and loved without being judged.
 Let’s create that space for one another!
 Let’s stop judging, shaming, and blaming.
 Let’s walk each other home.